gpfeifer/gpfeifer.github.io/README.md

 [I'm losing it](https://www.youtube.com/watch?v=pedgIfGqHcw)

 Today I was able to restore a corrupt database for my daughter.
-It seem's that the date are not lost.
+I'm happy because it seem's that the data are not lost 😉.

 [Losing it](https://www.youtube.com/watch?v=pedgIfGqHcw) seems to be a good title for a blog to discuss e.g. this: